-Matthew Whitney is a multidisciplinary artist, educator, and pedestrian based in Seattle, Washington.
+Matthew Whitney is a multidisciplinary artist, educator, and pedestrian.
+He lives and works in Seattle, Washington, and enjoys going for walks with his family.

 For inquiries on speaking/lectures, exhibition, purchase of work, or commission, please contact matt at matthewwhitney dot com